wswede1/wswede1.github.io/_pages/internship.md

 ## Technical Implementation

-The system follows a typical RAG pipeline: **Audio → Transcription → Chunking → Embeddings → Vector Storage → Retrieval → Answer Generation**
+The system follows a typical RAG architecture with two distinct phases:

+**Indexing Phase (one-time setup):** Audio → Transcription → Chunking → Embeddings → Vector Storage

+**Query Phase (per-request):** User Query → Retrieval → Answer Generation

 ### 1. Data Ingestion & Transcription
 I built scripts to parse podcast RSS feeds, extract episode metadata (title, audio URL, duration, publish date), and download the audio files.
 For transcription, I wanted to use OpenAI's Whisper model because we had explored this model in the advanced speech technology class.
 In order to speed up transcription, I used the university HPC and processed 24 episodes with timestamps and speaker detection stored in JSON format.